 YouTube does not have to give out IP addresses for illegal uploads

 The Federal Court of Justice (BGH) has ruled in a Judgment (Case No. I ZR 153/17) of 10 December 2020 ruled that platforms such as YouTube need only disclose users' names and addresses in the event of copyright infringements.
-Further Data such as e-mail addresses, telephone numbers or IP addresses, on the other hand, may be withheld from the rights holder.
-The BHG's ruling is thus in line with the ruling of the European Court of Justice's (ECJ) preliminary examination proceedings of July 2020.
+Further Data such as e-mail addresses, telephone numbers or IP address may, however, be withheld from the right holder.
+The ruling of the BHG thus corresponds to the ruling of the preliminary ruling of the European Court of Justice (ECJ) of July 2020.

 The specific case concerned two films of the Constantin Film distribution company, which a YouTube user had published on the video platform.
 The company then demanded that the Google subsidiary hand over the user's full name and address.
 YouTube then explained that such data is not collected and therefore cannot be handed over.
 Constantin-Film then demanded that the e-mail address, telephone number and IP address be handed over in order to be able to identify the YouTube user.